mitai-app/Mi-Android-POC/README.md

   <img src="/failed.png" width="300" />
 </p>

-Android App Developed by Mr-Smithy-x

 - [Github: @Mr-Smithy-x](https://github.com/Mr-Smithy-x)
 - [Twitter: @MrSmithyx](https://twitter.com/MrSmithyx)
 - [Patreon: @MrSmithyx](https://patreon.com/MrSmithyx)

 ## Steps:
-- Open App
+- Enter IP Address into PS4
 - Clear PS4 cache, and all that jazz, Enter: http://{android_ip_here}:8080/ (on PS4)
-- Click that only hyperlink at the bottom (on PS4 ofc)
+- Click that only hyperlink at the bottom
 - exploit will do exploity things, just wait as the app loads the payload (may take a while depending on connection)
-- Profit (on PS4)
+- Golden Hen will load from android app.

-## How to load consoles (as of beta)
+# How to load consoles (2 Ways)
-Once you jailbreak, and goldenhen is loaded, turn on ftp in goldenhen and click the target
+- Once you jailbreak, and goldenhen is loaded, turn on ftp in goldenhen.
+Mi will automatically find the ps4.
+- You can create a new PS4, then click on the target

 ## Features:
 - sleirsgoevy JB Host Server + mi.js helper, loads goldenhen 2.0b2
-- Ability to send payload to goldenhen binloader port 9090
+- Ability to send payload to goldenhen binloader port 9090 or Orbis API 6023
-- FTP Features coming soon
-- Setting Features, undecided
 - mi.js, just an extension for the android app to help send status updates to the android app

-## Alpha Roadmap
 - [X] Create Android JB Server in the background
 - [X] Load bin when jb finished
 - [X] Load Bin Payloads From Phone using Goldhen 2.0+ 9090
 - [X] Add 6.72, 7.02 7.5X, 9.00 jb hosts (thanks to sleirsgoevy repos)

-## Beta Roadmap
 - [X] FTP Manager
-- [] FTP Settings / Configurations
+- [X] FTP Settings / Configurations
+- Improve Overall Stability

-# Automatically Includes
+#  Automatically Includes (Through payload)

 ## GoldHEN - PS4 Homebrew Enabler
 ## Features